Ultra-Rare Ford Mustang Station Wagon Might Be the Best Muscle Car We Never Got

 Did Ford make a Mustang station wagon?

 While the Ford Mustang station wagon seemed like a sound concept on paper, it never officially went into production.
 However, this idea made it onto the roads with at least one finished example.
-Cumberford came up with the idea of the Mustang station wagon back in the mid-1960s.
+Robert Cumberford came up with the idea of the Mustang station wagon back in the mid-1960s.

 According to Hagerty, the Mustang’s body lines made turning it into a station wagon quite easy.
 Believing in the soundness of his design, Cumberford set about getting this odd machine built.
 This is where Italian coachbuilder Construzione Automobili Intermeccanica steps in.